ShaileshLearns/CryptoCurrency_Price_Predictor/README.md

 # Crypto Currency Price Predictor
 ## Overview

-Streamlit app to predict Cryptocurrency(Bitcoin in this case) price prediction using LSTM model.
+Streamlit app to predict Cryptocurrency(Bitcoin in this case) price using LSTM model.

 The model is trained on TimeSeries data of BinanceCoin, Bitcoin and Ethereum.